 - Fight feedback, fix problems instantly, and keep the show sounding good from soundcheck to encore.

 It’s distinct from the monitor engineer, who mixes what the performers hear on stage.
-Both sit under the broader umbrella of live sound engineering.
+Both sit under the broader umbrella of live sound engineering, and it’s worth seeing how it compares to the other types of audio engineering jobs before you commit to the live world.

 The skills you need to develop